Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

-In this paper, we present a comprehensive lattice QCD calculation of the unpolarized gluon PDF of the nucleon in the framework of LaMET with both continuum limit and infinite momentum extrapolations, which are crucial for obtaining the true light-cone PDF.
-We perform our calculation on three lattice spacings $a=\{0.0775, 0.0897, 0.105\}$ fm with pion mass of approximately $300$ MeV.
-We use several nucleon momenta up to 1.97GeV to extrapolate to the infinite momentum.
-The distillation quark smearing method~\cite{HadronSpectrum:2009krc} is applied to improve the signal-to-noise ratio of the gluonic matrix elements.
-We employ the state-of-the-art hybrid renormalization scheme~\cite{Ji:2020brr} to remove ultraviolet divergences nonperturbatively, and apply one-loop perturbative matching to obtain the light-cone PDF.
+In this paper, we present a state-of-the-art lattice QCD calculation of the unpolarized gluon PDF of the nucleon using LaMET, where the continuum limit, infinite momentum limit and extrapolation to the physical pion mass have been taken.
+This is crucial for obtaining a light-cone PDF that can be compared with experimental extractions using global fits.
+We perform our calculation on ensembles with five lattice spacings ranging from $0.0519$ fm to $0.105$ fm and pion masses ranging from $136$ MeV to $317$ MeV.
+We use several nucleon momenta up to 3~GeV to perform the extrapolation to the infinite-momentum limit.
+The distillation quark smearing method~\cite{HadronSpectrum:2009krc} and momentum smearing technique~\cite{Egerer:2020hnc} are applied to improve the signal-to-noise ratio of the gluonic matrix elements.
+We employ a state-of-the-art hybrid renormalization scheme~\cite{Ji:2020brr} to remove ultraviolet divergences nonperturbatively, and apply one-loop perturbative matching to obtain the light-cone PDF.
 Our results represent a significant step forward in the precision determination of gluon PDFs from first principles and provide the most complete lattice QCD calculation of the nucleon gluon PDF to date.

-{\em Lattice calculations:} In this work we use the 2 + 1 flavor QCD ensembles with tadpole improved tree level Symanzik (TITLS) gauge action and the tadpole improved tree level Clover (TITLC) fermion action generated by CLQCD collaboration ~\cite{CLQCD:2023sdb,CLQCD:2024yyn}.
-The calculation is performed on three ensembles with three lattice spacings at the similar pion mass around $300$ MeV.
-For each ensemble over $700$ configurations are used.
-The detailed information is given in Table ~\ref{Tab:setup}.
+{\em Lattice calculations:} In this work we use the 2 + 1 flavor QCD ensembles with tadpole improved tree level Symanzik (TITLS) gauge action and the tadpole improved tree level Clover (TITLC) fermion action generated by the CLQCD collaboration ~\cite{CLQCD:2023sdb,CLQCD:2024yyn}.
+The calculation is performed on eight ensembles with five lattice spacings ranging from $0.0519$ fm to $0.105$ fm and pion masses ranging from $136$ MeV to $317$ MeV.
+The detailed information is given in table ~\ref{Tab:setup}.

-According to LaMET, to obtain light-cone PDF, one starts with calculating bare-matrix elements $\tilde{h}_B(z,P_z,1/a)=\langle P_z|O(z)|P_z \rangle$, which can be extracted from two-point and three-point correlation functions.
-The gluon operator $O(z)$ adopts the following form which is multiplicatively renormalizable~\cite{Zhang:2018diq,Balitsky:2019krf}